Last updated on August 31, 2025

 Bolas's Citadel

-Bolas's Citadel is one of my favorite win conditions in sacrifice decks, like Jund Citadel in Pioneer, where cards like Prosperous Innkeeper give you back the life you may lose from playing cards with your legendary artifact.
+Bolas's Citadel is one of my favorite win conditions in sacrifice decks, like Jund Citadel in Pioneer, where cards like Prosperous Innkeeper give you back the life you lose from playing cards with this amazing black artifact.
 Once you reach a certain point, you can finish things off by sacrificing your board and dealing extra damage with the likes of Mayhem Devil.

 Mindslaver